monika2009/NICCloudDevopsContainer/README.md

 - Docker helps in dynamically managing workloads, scaling up or tearing down applications and services as business needs dictate, in near real time.

 - In the long run, docker provides a viable, cost-effective alternative to hypervisor-based virtual machines, so you can use more of your compute capacity to achieve your business goals.

-#### Docker and kubernetes are related

-#### What is Kubernetes

-Kubernetes, popularly known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
-Kubernetes distributes containerized applications across a cluster of machines.
-Kubernetes adds distributed computing features on top of containers such as load balancing, autoscaling, self-healing, rollout and roll back features etc.

 **How Kubernetes helps**